 With Chinese New Year just around the corner on February 5th, it’s time for you to celebrate all your hard work from last year, enjoy a well-deserved rest and spend time with family.

-However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Dog?
-Use these 8 tips below to help revitalise your career in Singapore:
+However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Pig?
+Use these eight tips below to help revitalise your career in Singapore:

 1. Take stock of where you are in your career

 When you’re so focused on your job and the tasks at hand, it can be easy to lose track of your overall career path.
 This Chinese New Year, assess your current situation and think about where you want your career to be in the future.

 Start by asking yourself questions such as whether you’re passionate about what you do, whether you enjoy your job and if you’re leveraging your key skills.